• Skip to primary navigation

 • 2 teaspoons cinnamon

-• 2 cups whole milk substitute heavy cream or use one cup milk and one cup heavy cream
+• 2 cups whole milk room temperature, or swap in 2 cups heavy cream or use 1 cup milk and 1 cup heavy cream

 • 3 large egg yolks room temperature